schmidf/rp-lockbox/README.md

 Finally run
 ```
 make install
+make tarball
 ```
-to copy the generated files to the `build` subdirectory.
+to copy the generated files to the `build` subdirectory and generate a compressed archive.